RallyTechServices/examples/mixed-artifact-tree/README.md

 ## Overview
 This example is to build a gridboard that shows TestCases, Defects and User Stories at the same level.

+##Interesting Bits
+In this app, we have to override a dependency of the TreeGrid so that we can show TestCases at the "parent" level.
+These modifications are found in the overrides.js file.
+Please note that the class that we are overriding is private and there should be a disclaimer that it can change at any time.

+##Tags
+gridboard parenttypes parentchildmapper

 ## License

 AppTemplate is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.